Zoanthid Coral Care Overview:

 Are Zoa coral toxic?

-Zoas can release a toxin called palytoxin however, most hobbyists do not need to worry about palytoxins.
-Just be aware it is best practice to wear gloves and eyewear when handling zoas and palys and to avoid open cuts or touching your eyes.
+Some zoas have and can release a toxin called palytoxin.
+This toxin is not present in all zoas, making many of them safe for hobbyists to handle.
+However, it is always better to follow safety procedures to avoid any issues. ear gloves and eyewear when handling zoas and palys and avoid open cuts or touching your eyes.
 Never boil zoas or palys as this is the number one way to get palytoxin poisoning.

 How fast does Zoa coral grow?